CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 * Inserting data from an endpoint.
 * Updating data from an endpoint.
 * Handling unclear specifications.

+### SHOULD I USE SQL OR SHOULD I USE NOSQL?

+Short answer: if in doubt, you should just use SQL.
+Always.

+Long answer: There are two forms of NoSQL.

+1) Extremely high scale -- Cassandra

+2) For beginner programmers - Mongo

 This lesson will primarily be about taking what you have stored in a *flat file*, and changing it such that it is stored in a database instead.
 This will be done to appease Marriott hotel manager grumpy cat.
 With all the constraints you have already added to the database, on your `hotel.sql` file, the application should be much safer now - if you screw up (and you will, because bugs are as inevitable as taxes), you can *see* the bugs getting deployed before they start affecting guests.